bowhead/web3.js/docs/web3-aht-iban.rst

     new web3.aht.Iban(ibanAddress)

-Generates a iban object with conversion maht.ds and vailidity checks.
+Generates a iban object with conversion methods and vailidity checks.
 Also has singleton functions for conversion like :ref:`Iban.toAddress() <_aht-iban-toaddress>`, :ref:`Iban.toIban() <_aht-iban-toiban>`, :ref:`Iban.fromBowheadAddress() <_aht-iban-frombowheadaddress>`,